Khloé Kardashian

-Khloé Alexandra Kardashian (/ˈkloʊi/; born June 27, 1984) is an American media personality and socialite.
-Since 2007, she has starred with her family in the reality television series Keeping Up with the Kardashians.
-Its success has led to the creation of spin-offs, including Kourtney and Khloé Take Miami (2009–2013) and Kourtney and Khloé Take The Hamptons (2014–2015).
+Khloé Alexandra Kardashian (/ˈkloʊi/; born June 27, 1984) is an American media personality, socialite, and businesswoman.
+She rose to fame starring with her family in the reality television series Keeping Up with the Kardashians from 2007 to 2021.
+Its success led to the creation of spin-offs, including Kourtney and Khloé Take Miami (2009–2013) and Kourtney and Khloé Take The Hamptons (2014–2015).
+Following the ending of their previous show, she and her family began starring on Hulu's The Kardashians in 2022.

-From September 2009 to October 2016, Kardashian was married to basketball player Lamar Odom, whom she married one month after they first met.
+From September 2009 to December 2016, Kardashian was married to basketball player Lamar Odom, whom she married one month after they first met.
 They starred in their own reality television series, Khloé & Lamar (2011–2012).
-In 2009, Kardashian participated in the second season of The Celebrity Apprentice, finishing 10th of 16 candidates by being fired by Donald Trump.
-In 2012, she co-hosted the second season of the US adaptation of The X Factor with actor Mario Lopez.
+In 2009, Kardashian participated in the second season of The Celebrity Apprentice, finishing 10th of 16 candidates after being fired by Donald Trump.
+In 2012, she co-hosted the second season of the American adaptation of The X Factor with actor Mario Lopez.
+In 2016, Kardashian hosted her own talk show, Kocktails with Khloé.
+She starred in and produced health and fitness docu-series Revenge Body with Khloé Kardashian from 2017 to 2019.
+In 2025, she began hosting her own weekly podcast called Khloe in Wonderland.

-Kardashian is involved in the retail and fashion industries with her sisters Kourtney and Kim.
+Kardashian has involved in the retail and fashion industries with her sisters Kourtney and Kim.
 They have launched several clothing collections and fragrances, and additionally released the book Kardashian Konfidential in 2010.
 The Dash boutique employees starred in their own short-lived reality television series, Dash Dolls (2015).

-In 2016, Kardashian hosted her own talk show, Kocktails with Khloé.
-She starred and produced health and fitness docu-series Revenge Body with Khloé Kardashian.
+In 2016, she established and launched her own female fashion brand Good American, alongside Briton Emma Grede.
+In 2025, she launched a protein popcorn, Khloud by Khloe Kardashian.